Excitation-Energy Transfer and Vibronic Relaxation through Light-Harvesting Dendrimer Building Blocks: a Nonadiabatic Perspective: Time-Resolved Study of Excitation Energy Transfer

 The latter expectation value is intensive and does not depend on the population of the considered state.
 As such, it relates to the value of the displacement $q_{i}$ being considered as an observable at a given time, if it were measurable in each diabatic state $s$.

 Another relevant quantity for characterizing the nuclear wavepacket is the vibrational excitation number $\Braket{n_i}_{s}(t)$ for each mode $i$ and each state $s$.
-Again, we can look at these numbers for each diabatic state (\cref{fig:exc_23_QNExp}, right).
+Again, we can look at these numbers for each diabatic state (\cref{fig:exc_23_QNExp}, right, after excitation of D\textsubscript{2}).

-The initial excitation on p3 yields little signification variations in the positions of the wavepacket center.
+The initial excitation of diabatic state D\textsubscript{1} yields little significant variations in the positions of the wavepacket center.
 More precisely, the variations are (quasi-)periodic with a typical oscillation time corresponding to that of each normal mode.
-The same observation is made for vibrational numbers (fig. SI4 and SI5).
+The same observation is made for vibrational numbers (fig. SI5 and SI6).

 Furthermore, the dispersions (standard deviations) for both quantities (denoted $\Braket{\mathrm{d}q_i}_s$ and $\Braket{\mathrm{d}n_i}_s$) are almost constant, involving that the wavepacket mostly maintains its shape during the propagation.
 This is to be expected, since the numerical experiment of exciting the D\textsubscript{1} state leads to a dynamics initially driven by the important gradients of D\textsubscript{1} ($\simeq$ S\textsubscript{1}), such that the wavepacket is instantaneously trapped in the lowest electronic state with negligible coupling and no re-crossing to the D\textsubscript{2} state.
-The observed erratic variations of $\Braket{q_i}_s(t)$ and $\Braket{n_i}_s(t)$ in the D\textsubscript{2} diabatic state are not physically relevant because almost zero population is in the D\textsubscript{2} diabatic state (maximum 0.05, at the initialization).
+The observed erratic variations of $\Braket{q_i}_s(t)$ and $\Braket{n_i}_s(t)$ in the D\textsubscript{2} diabatic state are not physically relevant because almost zero population is in the D\textsubscript{2} diabatic state (fig. SI5 and SI6; maximum population 0.05, at the initialization).

 On the other hand, the initial excitation of D\textsubscript{2} yields much more interesting results for EET.
 First, for most of the expectation values, we retrieve expected oscillations with two frequency-separated groups: quinoidal (111, 114, 115, 116, 117) and acetylenic (118, 119, 120) degrees of freedom.
 During the first few \unit{\femto\second}, initial excitation on diabatic state D\textsubscript{2} involves strong displacements along the central anti-quinoidal mode 114 and the p2-acetylenic mode 120, which strongly participate in the gradient difference vector (\cref{tab:mode_contributions_model}).
 Both modes also participate in the inter-state coupling vector such that, in conjunction with EET population transfer, their excitation is transferred into diabatic state D\textsubscript{1}.
 The p3-acetylenic mode 118 increases concomitantly in the diabatic state D\textsubscript{1} apart from these oscillations.
 To a lesser extent, displacements associated to the p3-quinoidal mode 117, also localized on the p3-branch, show a similar behavior.
 This corresponds to the displacement of the wavepacket toward the equilibrium geometry of the first diabatic states once it is populated.
 In other words, the time evolution of all $\Braket{q_{i}}_{s}$ for both states is consistent with the role of the corresponding modes within the plane spanned by the approximate branching-space vectors $(\mathbf{g}',\mathbf{h}')$.